Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/sbs_development_process.md

  ## CONNECT TO HEROKU
-14. Tell heroku which apps and dependencies are required to run an app, step 1 of 4 - requirments file:
+14. **step 1 of 4** Tell heroku which apps and dependencies are required to run an app,  - create requirments file abd:

         pip3 freeze --local>requirements.txt
-15. Step 2 of 4 - create Procfile for Heroku (important to have space before python and delete last line space in Procfile - it is very important for connection):
+15. **Step 2 of 4** - create Procfile for Heroku (important to have space before python and delete last line space in Procfile - it is very important for connection):

         echo web: python app.py>Procfile
-16. Create new app at heroku profile, app name: ask-pft-meetinghub
+16. **Step 3 of 4** - Create new app at heroku profile, app name: ask-pft-meetinghub
 17. Connect GitHub repository to your app, select repo, don't enable automatic deploy.
 18. Go to settings and set up config vars: